pilinux/gorest/README.md

 - Set up an environment to compile the Go codes (a [quick tutorial][41] for any Debian based OS)
 - Install `git`
-- Clone the project `go get -u github.com/pilinux/gorest`
+- Clone the project `git clone https://github.com/piLinux/GoREST.git`
 - At the root of the cloned repository
 [`cd $GOPATH/src/github.com/pilinux/gorest`], execute `go build` to fetch all the dependencies